Want to stand out and capture your audience's attention?

 8. Maintain Consistency in Graphical Elements

-Another crucial tip when trying to engage your customers with graphics is to ensure you remain consistent with your branding.
+Another crucial tip you need when learning how to create graphics is consistency.
+You must remain consistent with your branding.

 What does this entail?